cmu-11791-s19/qa-pipeline-with-learning-YikaiFeng/Readme.md

 ### Count based vs Tf-idf based

 Different featurizers performed on datasets have a different influence on a, p, r and f.
 However the selection of featurizers did not seem to be the main aspect to affect the overall performance.
 From the table, Count based featurizer outperformed Tf-idf featurizer under MNB and MLP classifier, while in SVM, Count based performed worse than Tf-idf featurizer.
-Therefore, I assumed that either different model has a different preference on the featurizer or the selection of classifiers played a more important role in this QA task than featurizers.
+Therefore, I assumed that either different classifier has a different preference on the featurizer or the selection of classifiers played a more important role in this QA task than featurizers.

 ### MNB vs SVM vs MLP

-The performance of different classifier model is quite varied than each other on the a, p, r and f metrics.
+The performance of different classifiers is quite varied than each other on the a, p, r and f metrics.
 Support Vector Machine (SVM) achieved the first place for the average performance under two featurizers and is relatively better using Tf-idf based featurizer.
 Multinomial Naive Bayes (MNB) ranked second, while Multi Layer Perceptron performed worst in this QA task.
-There was an obvious gap between the performance of the three models, therefore I assumed that the selection of classifier is crucial for this specific task.
+There was an obvious gap between the performance of the three classifiers, therefore I assumed that the selection of classifier is crucial for this specific task.

 ## Error Analysis

+I conducted an error analysis on two extreme cases (all false and all true) for the six models.
+Following are some example questions and answers where the two cases happened.

 ![Alt text](results/Error_Analysis.png?raw=true "Title")